 - If there are extenuating circumstances that are out of the payment apps system control, they may not be liable for fraudulent or lost funds.

-- Some payments apps have third party affiliations.
+- Some payment apps have third-party affiliations.
 These affiliations have policies in place to make decisions on whether your account is eligible to do transactions through their app system.